 When thinking about inviting a designer dog into your life it is important to research both parents.
 Ideally, you’ll have a good idea as to what characteristics your pup will inherit.
-Here we will look at both the Australian Shepherd and Blue Heeler’s history, personality and size.
+Here we will look at both the Australian Shepherd and Blue Heeler’s history, personality, and size.
 This will help you get a better understanding of both parents and what you can expect when owning one.

 In 2020, the American Kennel Club (AKC) has ranked the Aussie as the 17th most popular dog in America.
 This cowboy companion stands between 18 and 23 inches tall.
 They also weigh a sturdy 45 to 60 pounds.
 This pup will be a medium-sized dog.

 Ironically, the Australian Shepherd does not actually come from Australia.
-Instead, this mix is the creation of travelling farmers and ranchers who passed through Australia.
+Instead, this mix is the creation of traveling farmers and ranchers who passed through Australia.
 His breed standard was finalized in North America and was bred to be used as a herding dog.

-The breed is described as smart, work oriented and exuberant.
+The breed is described as smart, work-oriented, and exuberant.
 Combining this with his high energy makes for an intense dog.
 This pup should not be taken on if you aren’t seeking a canine shadow.
 Because of his affectionate nature, the Australian Shepherd is often chosen as a parent breed for many Aussie mixed breed dogs.
-Some of the more popular mixes include the Aussiedor, the Aussiedoodle mix or the Siberian Husky Aussie mix.
+Some of the more popular mixes include the Aussiedor, the Aussiedoodle mix, or the Siberian Husky Aussie mix.